zulianp/sfem/notebook/README.md

 ## 2024/05/03 (SFEM comparision A100 vs P100)

-Throughput [MDOF/s] for largest mesh.
+ for largest mesh.
 Significant speed up is observed by using A100 on large meshes.
 For small meshes, however, the we have the opposite picture.

 The peak throughput reached on the A100 is **5.3 GDOF/s**

-### Linear elasticity
+### Linear elasticity (Throughput [MDOF/s])

 | Geometry   | Element   |   A100 |   P100 |
 |:-----------|:----------|-------:|-------:|